 Somewhat paradoxically in light of Myth No. 1, more than half of Americans expect to fund their retirement entirely with Social Security.
 While benefits do get adjusted for cost of living increases, they were always intended to supplement, not replace, retirement savings.
-Retirees received an estimated average of $1,461 in benefits for the month of January in 2019.
+Retired workers received an estimated average of $1,548 in benefits for the month of February in 2021.
 Even if you live frugally, that amount is likely not enough to account for all the variables you might encounter over a decades-long retirement.
 That’s why it’s important to do what you can to maximize all your retirement savings for as long as possible (think taking full advantage of your employer’s 401(k) match).

 No one quite knows how long you’ll live past full retirement age (FRA), so some think you should collect as soon as you’re eligible.
 But that means permanently reducing benefits when the odds favor a longer lifespan for most of us.
 Your advisor can help you calculate your breakeven point based on your statistical life expectancy and your family history.
 Higher earning spouses, in particular, may want to delay as long as possible, not just to maximize their own benefits, but to ensure a higher payout for their widow or widower when the time comes.
 Surviving spouses are eligible for 100% of their spouse’s benefit.